Improve usability of search bar icons

 Currently the icon in use for the button on the search bar is a gear.
 Traditionally in contemporary web design, the gear is associated with settings and/or administration.
 For increased usability, this should be changed to the more common search signifier, a magnifying glass.

-#2 Updated by Jesús García Crespo almost 6 years ago
+#2 Updated by Jesús García Crespo about 6 years ago

 - Target version changed from Release 2.0 - interim 1 to Release 2.0.0